Ultimate Pawn Broker Calculator

 When does NPA give a different result?

 The NPA method always gives a different early settlement figure because it uses actuarial discounting with a 28-day grace period instead of linear accrual.
 Early in the term, NPA settlement is typically higher than Fixed/Simple due to the grace period.
-Near the end, all three converge toward the full repayment amount.
+Near the end, all methods converge toward the full repayment amount.

 Multiple early payments